CSC322-Grinnell/graduate-outcomes/README.md

 ## Tests

 Our project includes controller, integration, and model tests.
 We have extensive student model testing, but all testing needs to be expanded upon.
 Part of the reason why we are missing a lot of the `visualization`, `variable`, and `filter` tests was because we were still wrapping our heads around everything works together until the last sprint.
 Now that we have a basic functionality that allows users to create and view their visualizations, we need to create rigorous model tests.
-We detail some tests we did not have time to start in the  TODOs document.

 - Our controller tests just make sure that we get responses when getting the appropriately named paths.
 These can by expanded upon.